orbit-love/community-js-stackoverflow-orbit/README.md

 const orbitStackOverflow = new OrbitStackOverflow()
 ```

-## CLI
+## CLI Usage

-Without installation you can also use this package using npx:
+To use this package you do not need to install it, but will need Node.js installed on your machine.

 ```
 npx @orbit-love/stackoverflow --questions --tag=tag-1